'Yellowjackets' Season 4: Everything We Know

 Season 3 of Yellowjackets ended on April 11, 2025, wrapping up an installment of death, gore, and mind-blowing revelations.
 The third season of Showtime's mystery-thriller series about a feral soccer team stranded in the wilderness had the highest body count so far, as the survivors turned against each other in the present day and reconnected to the outside world for the first time in the past.

-Now that the season 3 finale has wrapped up some series-long mysteries (and introduced an endgame for one of the show's timelines), it's time to gather the clues of what may be in store for the soccer team next across both timelines.
-Below, read on for everything we know about a possible Yellowjackets season 4 so far.
+The season 3 finale wrapped up some series-long mysteries (and introduced an endgame for one of the show's timelines).
+But several cliffhangers and questions remain, so it's time to gather clues about what may be in store for the soccer team across both timelines.
+Read on for everything we know about a possible Yellowjackets season 4 so far.

 Is 'Yellowjackets' renewed for season 4?

 Yes!
-Paramount+ with Showtime announced the good news on May 20, 2025, a little over a month after the season 3 finale.
-With the renewal announcement came the official stats on the prior season; per the streamer, season 3 was Yellowjackets' most-watched season yet, and the finale is now the most-streamed episode in the show's history.
+Paramount+ with Showtime announced the good news on May 20, 2025, about a month after the season 3 finale.
+With the renewal announcement came the official stats on the prior season; per the streamer, season 3 was Yellowjackets's most-watched season yet, and the finale is now the most-streamed episode in the show's history.

 "Yellowjackets has become a cultural juggernaut; with season 3 shattering all previous records, we are thrilled to announce its renewal for a season four on Paramount+," said Chris McCarthy, co-CEO of Paramount Global and President of Showtime/MTV Entertainment Studios.
 "Ashley and Bart have masterfully crafted an utterly singular, genre-defying phenomenon: a perfect alchemy of psychological horror, survival thriller, and coming-of-age drama that continues to captivate audiences worldwide, brought to life by our extraordinarily talented and beloved cast."